 Actually, that would be our choice, as you’ll see in the short list below.
 The robotic vacuums listed are generally the most popular of these quiet models, but you could safely choose other models from these brands as well.
 (NOTE: Links are from Amazon.com and we get a small cut of the purchase price if you buy via our links.)

-iRobot Roomba 690 – As mentioned, Roomba’s the granddaddy of robot vacs, loved by (almost) all, and it knows how to keep its voice down as it goes about its business.
+iRobot Roomba 675 – As mentioned, Roomba’s the granddaddy of robot vacs, loved by (almost) all, and it knows how to keep its voice down as it goes about its business.
 Maybe not the absolute quietest of these three, but Roomba’s history makes it our best overall choice for quiet + effectiveness.
-(On the other hand, also the most expensive at just under $300 last we checked.)
+(On the other hand, also the most expensive at about $270 last we checked.)

-Ecovacs DEEBOT N79S – Here’s what they say about this robot vac’s quiet ride: “The N79S noise level in standard suction mode is about ~67 dbA, and can reach ~70 dbA when in Max Mode.
+EcoVacs DEEBOT N79S – Here’s what they say about this robot vac’s quiet ride: “The N79S noise level in standard suction mode is about ~67 dbA, and can reach ~70 dbA when in Max Mode.
 This audio level is sufficiently low that you can comfortably watch television or chat on the phone without being disturbed.”
 Sounds like what you’re looking for and gets good reviews from most of its current owners.
+Cheapest here at less than $150.